Meet Ahmed

 Ahmed’s Story

-Ahmed, a 10-year-old boy from Gaza suffers from haemophilia and a Factor X (10) deficiency, an inherited bleeding disorder that prevents the blood from clotting properly.
+Ahmed, a 10-year-old boy from Gaza, suffers from haemophilia and a Factor X (10) deficiency, an inherited bleeding disorder that prevents blood from clotting properly.
 Factor X deficiency is one of the rarest clotting disorders, affecting only one in a million people, and it puts Ahmed at severe risk of life-threatening bleeding episodes.

-Relief Across Borders was made aware of Ahmed's situation after his evacuation.
-His condition requires ongoing management, including access to clotting factor concentrates Once we were informed of Ahmed's case, our team registered Ahmed and his family to enable us to provide essential support.
+Relief Across Borders became aware of Ahmed's situation after his evacuation.
+Upon being informed of his case, our team registered Ahmed and his family to provide essential support.

 Ahmed